 Sweet, garlicky tomatoes are perfect in this tomato tarte tatin with goat’s cheese cream.
 This is an elegant, delicious starter recipe.

 When thinking about what starter to serve as part of a Christmas/Festive meal, I always get stuck for ideas.
 I want to serve something special which will impress my guests but I don’t want to spend hours in the kitchen.
 I also like starters to pack quite a lot of flavour and depth without being too heavy or rich.

 I have always been a fan of serving a tarty-type thing as a starter.
 In my book I have a recipe for Caramelised onion & Goat’s cheese tarts and even though these would be just perfect as a starter (or, if made smaller a Canapé), I wanted something a bit more complex.
 Even though I really don’t like putting too much effort into food (especially around Christmas when anxiety can quickly take over), I don’t mind taking a little more time to ensure flavours are spot on and I also don’t mind spending a little more on quality ingredients.

-You can either make these tarte tatin’s in a muffin tray, in which case you will probably get 12 tarte tatin’s with this recipe.
-I use small frying pans (usually used for frying eggs/blinis) which have oven-proof handles.
+You can either make this tomato tarte tatin recipe in a muffin tray, in which case you will probably get 12 little tarts.
+I used small frying pans (usually used for frying eggs/blinis) which have oven-proof handles.
 You could also use a large, oven-proof frying pan and serve the tarte tatin in slices.

 - 3 tablespoons butter